hazelcast/hazelcast/hazelcast-documentation/src/JCache-NearCache.md

         .setCacheLocalEntries(false)
         .setTimeToLiveSeconds(60 * 60 * 1000) // 1 hour TTL
         .setMaxIdleSeconds(10 * 60 * 1000) // 10 minutes max idle seconds
         .setEvictionConfig(evictionConfig);
 ...

 clientConfig.addNearCacheConfig(nearCacheConfig);
 ```

+The following are the definitions of the configuration elements and attributes.

+- `in-memory-format`: Storage type of near cache entries.
+Available values are `BINARY`, `OBJECT` and `NATIVE_MEMORY`. `NATIVE_MEMORY` is available only for Hazelcast Enterprise.
+Default value is `BINARY`.
+- `invalidate-on-change`: Specifies whether the cached entries are evicted when the entries are changed (updated or removed) on the local and global.
+Available values are `true` and `false`.
+Default value is `true`.
+- `cache-local-entries`: Specifies whether the local cache entries are stored eagerly (immediately) to near cache when a put operation from the local is performed on the cache.
+Available values are `true` and `false`.
+Default value is `false`.
+- `time-to-live-seconds`: Maximum number of seconds for each entry to stay in the near cache.
+Entries that are older than `<time-to-live-seconds>` will be automatically evicted from the near cache.
+It can be any integer between `0` and `Integer.MAX_VALUE`. `0` means **infinite**.
+Default value is `0`.
+- `max-idle-seconds`: Maximum number of seconds each entry can stay in the near cache as untouched (not-read).
+Entries that are not read (touched) more than `<max-idle-seconds>` value will be removed from the near cache.
+It can be any integer between `0` and `Integer.MAX_VALUE`. `0` means `Integer.MAX_VALUE`.
+Default is `0`.
+- `eviction`: Specifies when the eviction is triggered (`max-size policy`) and which eviction policy (`LRU` or `LFU`) is used for the entries to be evicted.
+The default value for `max-size-policy` is `ENTRY_COUNT`, default `size` is `10000` and default `eviction-policy` is `LRU`.
+For High-Density Memory Store near cache, since `ENTRY_COUNT` eviction policy is not supported yet, eviction must be explicitly configured with one of the supported policies:
+	- `USED_NATIVE_MEMORY_SIZE`
+	- `USED_NATIVE_MEMORY_PERCENTAGE`
+	- `FREE_NATIVE_MEMORY_SIZE`
+	- `FREE_NATIVE_MEMORY_PERCENTAGE`.

+Near cache can be configured only at the client side.

-#### Notes About Client Near-Cache Configuration
+#### Notes About Client Near Cache Configuration

-Near-Cache configuration can be defined at client side (`hazelcast-client.xml` or `ClientConfig`) as independent configuration (independent from `CacheConfig`).
-So at client, near-cache configuration lookup is handled like this:
+Near cache configuration can be defined at the client side (using `hazelcast-client.xml` or `ClientConfig`) as independent configuration (independent from the `CacheConfig`).
+Near cache configuration lookup is handled as described below:

-- Look for near-cache configuration with name of cache at client configuration
+- Look for near cache configuration with the name of the cache given in the client configuration.
-- If there is defined near-cache configuration found, use this near-cache configuration defined at client
+- If a defined near cache configuration is found, use this near cache configuration defined at the client.
-- Otherwise,
+- Otherwise:
-  * If there is defined default near-cache configuration found, use this default near-cache configuration
+	- If there is a defined default near cache configuration is found, use this default near cache configuration.
-  * Otherwise, this means that, there is no near-cache configuration for cache
+	- If there is no default near cache configuration, it means there is no near cache configuration for cache.